-The program supports and assists women to make informed decisions about their health and wellbeing and to make and sustain positive change through a 20-week recovery focused group based on the self-help model of care.
+The program aims to support and assist women in making informed decisions about their wellbeing and to help participants sustain positive change through a 20-week recovery-focused group based on the self-help model of care.
 Individual peer support sessions are also available.

 Click the links below to download a copy of the event flyer.